kitschmaster/rubyongo/info/devlog.markdown

 + Gemfile: am thinking of splitting the Gemfile somehow, user added content and generated content?
 But what if the user makes some mistake and writes something in the generated content... what if the Gemfile would be parsed and then things would be ensured and that is it...
 + Gemfile.lock can be regenerated
-+ .git repository: am thinking of cheating a little, just copy the .git folfer from the backup and add new files and commit
++ .git repository: am thinking of cheating a little, just copy the .git folder from the backup and add new files and commit
 + Rakefile: what if user modified it? how about comparing content and adding what is missing, removing nothing?
 #04.01.2019 09:32:02 CodingSession::BEGIN